devesh-21-hub/evaluator-assingment/README.md

 # evaluator-assingment

-Assingment
-Please download the code of this repository in zip format.\
+Download the code of this repository in zip format.\
 Extract the code into a separate folder.\
 Go to that folder in your terminal.\
 This project has basically two folders: